Billyrono/Billyrono/README.md

 </p>

 <p>
-My goal is to <b>bridge finance and technology in meaningful ways</b>, delivering solutions that are both innovative and user-friendly, while continuously growing as a developer and problem solver.
+My goal is to <b>bridge finance and technology in meaningful ways</b>, delivering solutions that are both innovative and user-friendly while continuously growing as a developer and problem-solver.
 </p>